edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 ### Settings at a glance

-The search also displays a list of all the settings that match the search criteria and not only where they're located as GNOME Settings does, this makes it easier to change your settings without having to leave the section where you currently are.
+The search also displays a list of all the settings that match the search criteria and not only where they're located as GNOME Settings does, this makes it easier to change your settings without having to leave the section you currently are in.

 ![search_comparison](/images/articles/linux/system76/rust-based-de/search_comparison.png "Search Comparison")